 Answer: Scanning within email is not full proof as many viruses are missed and things can still get through.
-EZProtect itself is not fool proof either, but the more applications you have in place to prevent malware and viruses, the more protected a company will be.
+EZProtect itself is not foolproof either, but the more applications you have in place to prevent malware and viruses, the more protected a company will be.

 - Triggers within Salesforce – “All you have to do is create a trigger on an Attachment object.”[iv]

-Example: Your Salesforce administrator can write a Trigger on an Attachment Object to detect viruses within attachment.
+Example: Your Salesforce administrator can write a Trigger on an Attachment Object to detect viruses within the attachment.

 The Bottom Line

 Cyberwarfare is an ongoing threat that will only continue to gain more and more traction.
-As enterprise-level businesses continue to lock down their resources, and spend more and more money on education and infrastructure, cyber-attacks could very likely begin targeting smaller and smaller businesses, in order to gain access to their target.
+As enterprise-level businesses continue to lock down their resources and spend more and more money on education and infrastructure, cyber-attacks could very likely begin targeting smaller and smaller businesses, in order to gain access to their target.

 In other words, no business is immune.
 No matter the size of the company, sector, demographic served, or type of data housed.
 This is especially true when companies are doing business overseas.
 Those employees could serve as easy marks to bring malicious code to systems, unbeknownst to anyone.

 The best way to prevent an attack within Salesforce is to install EZProtect anti-virus software by visiting www.adaptus.com/ezprotect.
 But also, strengthen policies on education within your organization.
-IT staff and end users must be informed, not only on the ins and outs of how systems work, but how easy it is for outside forces to influence and break down company security.
+IT staff and end users must be informed, not only on the ins and outs of how systems work but how easy it is for outside forces to influence and break down company security.
 IT staff should help end users understand the security threats within Salesforce so they won’t accidentally hand over the keys to the kingdom.
-Leaders should educate IT staff and users on the dangers of loading unsecure documents into Salesforce and educate them on the four security holes that exist in the system.
+Leaders should educate IT staff and users on the dangers of loading unsecured documents into Salesforce and educate them on the four security holes that exist in the system.
 Finally, leaders should ensure everyone has read and agrees to a company policy that is frequently updated to reflect the ever-growing shift in a very challenging landscape.

 [i] Cybersecurity Research: Weak Links, Digital Forensics, and International Concerns, Tech Pro Research, September 2016